Samuuca1/groupproject/README.md

 We are also going to organize the github repository which will be Salomon part on todays submission.

+No problems were really found, I had a little confusion to add someone to my project but I got it figured it out.

 Thank you, Samuel.